 Back to overview: Brunei

 With an average of 36 traffic fatalities per year (2012 - 2019), road traffic in Brunei is considered relatively safe.
 This corresponds to around 4.3 accident fatalities per 8.6 inhabitants per year.
-By comparison, this figure is 5.9 in the European Union as a whole and 17.1 worldwide.
+By comparison, this figure is 12.2 in the USA and 17.1 worldwide.

-In Brunei, traffic drives on the right-hand side of the road, i.e. people drive in the right-hand lane and overtake on the left.
-Oncoming traffic comes toward you on the left side.
+In Brunei, left-hand traffic is the rule on the roads, i.e. you drive in the left lane and overtake on the right.
+Oncoming traffic comes to meet you on the right side.
 Here you can also find an overview of all countries with left-hand traffic.

 |total||per 1 mio|